/Novel cell architectures for metal-air battery chemistries

 Leuven | More than two weeks ago

-The introduction of novel materials and improvements in the internal cell architecture have led to a gradual increase in the energy density of secondary Li-ion batteries.
+Development on novel materials and improvements of the internal cell architecture have led to a gradual increase in the energy density of secondary Li-ion batteries.
 The pathway for further evolutionary improvements is expected to reach its limit by 2030 with gen. 4c batteries.
-New material systems and cell types (gen. 5 batteries) will continue to offer improved energy density beyond this point, reaching energy densities up to 2000 Wh/L.
+New material systems and cell types (gen. 5 batteries) will continue to offer improved energy density beyond this point.

 Metal-air batteries are promising avenue towards exceptional energy densities, but face a multitude of technical challenges.
 The metal–air technology is based on the controlled reaction of oxygen from the atmosphere (cathode) with a high-energy metal such as lithium, sodium, or zinc (anode), which delivers a remarkably high specific capacity (Ah).
 The development of rechargeable “breathing” batteries presents several challenges, which are mostly associated with parasitic reactions limiting the reversibility of the electrochemical process and the full utilization of the high theoretical capacity.
 Whilst fine tuning of the electrolyte formulation along with the use of additives, catalysts, and mediators may mitigate the side reactions in the cell, improved electrode nanostructures may boost both the achievable capacity and the current density, thereby enabling high-energy and high-power applications.
 Further, the reaction products between the metal and O2 are often insulating and chemically irreversible.
 As such, modifications to both the cell architecture and chemistry are required to improve the cycle life, energy density, and power density of these battery types.